 - 1. It is strongly recommended that all students take eight units each year.
 Students in grades 9 and 10 are required to take 8 units.
 Exceptions may be made in the Rock Hill Schools Virtual Academy and/or Phoenix Academy. - 2.
 All courses are open to students of both sexes. - 3.
 All students must earn one unit of Physical Education 1, JROTC, or Marching Band with Physical Education 1. - 4.
 English and math courses are usually quite full.
-Students may not take two required English or math courses in the same academic year unless there is a defined, programmatic reason for it.
-All students, even those taking English 1 or Algebra 1 in middle school, must still take an English and math course in the senior year. - 5.
+Students may not take two required English or math courses in the same academic year unless there is a defined, programmatic reason for it. - 5.
 Students may take up to two units of credit recovery in Rock Hill School's summer school program.
 Additional units may be taken with principal approval. - 6.
-Students must have prior approval of the high school to take any virtual course, dual credit course, or dual enrollment course.
+Students must have prior approval of the high school to take any virtual course, alternative course, dual credit course, or dual enrollment course.
 Please check with your guidance counselor for any required form(s). - 7.
 If a student enrolls after the beginning of a course, attendance counts from the first day of the course, not from the day of enrollment.
 Students transferring from another school or from another level of the same course receive credit for days attended in the previous course. - 8.
 Students transferring from other schools receive credit for previously acquired coursework from accredited programs.
 Please work with your guidance counselor to ensure he/she receives needed paperwork in order to effectively transfer credits. - 9.
 Students who become ineligible for courses due to failures must check their schedules when school starts to make certain that appropriate changes have been made.
 Students should see their guidance counselors if there are any problems. - 10.
 Students are encouraged to register for the level(s) of instruction recommended by the teachers in the core instructional areas (English, Math, Science, Social Studies, and World Language).
 If a student chooses to make selections that are different from teachers' recommendations, a parent must request in writing the preferred level and course. - 11.
 Students are reminded that once school begins, a change in level (Example: honors math to a college preparatory math) may be impossible due to a lack of space in the course(s) to which they wish to move or limitations in rearranging other courses in the student's schedule.
 In such cases, the student is required to remain in the course originally chosen.
-Please check with your guidance courselor if you would like to make a change. - 12.
+Please check with your guidance counselor if you would like to make a change. - 12.
 Counselors may assign classes for students who fail to complete the registration procedure.